Sergey Nivens - Fotolia

-In reality, DRaaS is a very broad spectrum of potential services.
+In reality, DRaaS is a broad spectrum of potential services.
 The technology solves the problem of having another location to bring up an organization's entire IT in the event of disaster.
-It eliminates duplicate hardware and software requirements, and has the potential to save a company a lot of money.
+It eliminates duplicate hardware and software requirements and has the potential to save a company a lot of money.

-- Simple data recovery for administrators and selective recovery from within the service provider's data center.
+- simple data recovery for administrators and selective recovery from within the service provider's data center;

 Conduct an internal DR assessment

-Does it mean zero downtime and zero loss of data, or some defined period of downtime and a loss of some data?
+Does it mean zero downtime and zero loss of data or some defined period of downtime and a loss of some data?
 How does this requirement vary by application, workload and so on?
-And what types of disasters are you protecting against (hardware failures, human errors, malware, natural disasters, terrorism)?
+And what types of disasters are you protecting against -- hardware failures, human errors, malware, natural disasters, terrorism?

 Essential questions to ask DRaaS providers

-Many DRaaS providers are new to the DR and business continuity market.
-This is because DRaaS is a natural outgrowth of the backup as a service market, and cloud backup is far simpler to deliver.
+Many DRaaS providers are new to the business continuity and DR (BC/DR) market.
+This is because DRaaS is a natural outgrowth of the backup-as-a-service market, and cloud backup is far simpler to deliver.
 Picking a service provider necessitates a thorough vetting to ensure the services purchased are deliverable and meet expectations.
-Do not expect a service-level agreement (SLA) to guarantee that expectations are met.
-SLAs typically provide a refund of payment if the service provider fails to contractually deliver.
-The key is asking DRaaS providers the following questions before selecting a service.

-- What are the rules for declaring a disaster?
+Considering the number of customers a provider may service, it can help to know where you and your potential disasters stand when it comes to prioritizing.
+What are the rules for declaring a disaster?
 Is it first-come, first-served until resources are maxed out?
 What happens to those who cannot be serviced?

 When you evaluate DRaaS providers, ask about their standard processes and what assistance they will provide.
 What are the procedures for failback?
-What professional services/skills/experiences are available from the service provider to facilitate disaster recovery and how much do they cost?
+What professional services/skills/experiences are available from the service provider to facilitate DR, and how much do they cost?
 How much help can be expected in a DR event?
 How much support is needed or desired from the provider will vary by organization.

 Deciding between an IaaS host or MSP for disaster recovery